Key Takeaways

 How to Avoid

-- Enjoy the harbour with a single coffee or cocktail; eat meals two or three blocks inland
+- Enjoy the harbor with a single coffee or cocktail; eat meals two or three blocks inland.

 A parallel Chania scam is the 'I'll wait for you' taxi shakedown.
 A driver offers to wait at Balos port or at Elafonissi Beach parking while you visit the beach — quoted at €10 'waiting fee.'
-On return, the 'waiting fee' becomes €40 plus an inflated return-trip fare. r/GreeceTravel community threads flag this pattern on day trips from Chania.
+On return, the 'waiting fee' becomes €40 plus an inflated return-trip fare.
 The broader Chania taxi situation is less aggressive than Athens or Corfu but the basic mechanic (broken meter, flat-rate quotes) is present.

 Your protection: from Chania Airport, demand the meter (tariff 1, €1.06/km) and refuse any 'broken meter' flat-rate quote — try the next taxi.
 The KTEL bus from Chania Airport to Chania Old Town is €2.50 and runs every 30 minutes, 40-minute journey — the scam-free option.
 For long-distance transfers (Heraklion Airport to Chania, or Chania to Elafonissi/Balos day trips), pre-book through Crete Taxi Transfers or through your hotel concierge with a written price in Euros.
 Do not accept 'I'll wait' offers at beach parking — pay the round-trip rate on outbound only and flag a fresh taxi on return.
 Save Tourist Police 171 and the Chania office (+30 28210-73333); Chania Tourist Police have mediated transfer disputes in 2024–2025.